lintquarto/lintquarto/CONTRIBUTING.md

 2. Update the version number in `__init__.py`, `CITATION.cff` and `README.md` citation.

+3. Create a release on GitHub, which will automatically archive to Zenodo.

-3. Build and publish using flit or twine.
+4. Build and publish using flit or twine.

 To upload to PyPI using `flit`: